Poor Sisyphus: Plot

 With Mare suspended, Zabel is given a new partner to cooperate in the investigation.
 The paternity results for Erin's baby reveal that the father is neither Frank nor Dylan.
 While Dylan grows frustrated by the revelation, he continues taking care of the baby at the hospital.
 A girl, Missy Sager, goes missing, and the media begins connecting her disappearance to Katie.

 Dawn is called by a stranger, who claims to have Katie as a hostage, demanding $5,000 for her return.
 While initially dismissing it as a possible scam, the stranger later calls to confirm more details of Katie.
 Carrie gets Drew for the night, but begrudgingly returns him to Mare when he becomes homesick.
 Mare remembers Kevin and Carrie violently abusing her and robbing her for drug money.
 Siobhan struggles with her own feelings about Kevin and her family.
 She ends her relationship with Becca and begins a new relationship with Anne, who she met through a gig her band did.

 While investigating, Zabel discovers Deacon Mark was transferred from his previous parish after allegations of inappropriate behavior with an underaged girl, which is why he was trying to avoid his calls.
 Despite her suspension, Mare continues doing her own research on Erin's case.
 She checks Erin's dresser, finding a heart-shaped necklace engraved with a date.
-Jess informs Mare that Erin, desperate to pay money for her child's ear surgery, considered participating in a sex service service, although she notes she never used it.
+Jess informs Mare that Erin, desperate to pay money for her child's ear surgery, considered participating in a sex service, although she notes she never used it.

 Retrieving money from the gas station, Dawn drives to a location while following the stranger's instructions.
-He arrives at a cabin, where the stranger claims to have Katie.
+She arrives at a cabin, where the stranger claims to have Katie.
 When he reaches for the bag, Dawn attacks him and he slips.
 He finds that the bag only contains papers and removes his mask, revealing himself to be Freddie Hanlon.
 He apologizes for the scheme, and flees.
 Somewhere, Missy is taken by a man to the attic of a tavern, locking her in a soundproof room.
 There, Missy meets another girl, revealing herself to be Katie.